sveltejs/kit/documentation/docs/40-best-practices/03-auth.md

 Session IDs are most commonly stored in a database.
 They can be immediately revoked, but require a database query to be made on each request.

-JWT generally are not checked against a datastore, which means they cannot be immediately revoked.
+In contrast, JWT generally are not checked against a datastore, which means they cannot be immediately revoked.
 The advantage of this method is improved latency and reduced load on your datastore.

 ## Integration points